 HOME FAMILY YESTERDAY SOLVAY STARSTRUCK MIXED BAG

-Like many millions of other folks, my wife and I watch true crime documentaries, such series as "Cold Case Files," "Homicide Hunter, "Unusual Suspects," and, of course, NBC's "Dateline" and ABC's "20/20."
+Like many millions of other folks, my wife and I have watched true crime documentaries, such series as "Cold Case Files," "Homicide Hunter, "Unusual Suspects," and, of course, NBC's "Dateline" and ABC's "20/20."

-Why do we watch?
-The reasons vary, but people have always demonstraed an interest in true mysteries.
+The reasons people watch these shows vary, but it's natural to have an interest in true mysteries.
 For many, many years, murders were exploited by newspapers because readers couldn't get enough of them.

 The nicest reason put forth is we like to observe human nature, though morbid curiosity also has been suggested, along with the possibility that watching other people's fatal mistakes helps us feel superior.
 Another reason is that watching documentaries about murders teaches how to avoid being murdered.

 Certain statements from family, friends and police are presented at least three times — in the opening tease that usually is more confusing than provocative, later just before a commercial break, then just after.
-We stream these programs on Hulu, Peacock, Max and other outlets, so we are spared the commercials, but we wish this needless repetition was edited out of programs once they become available to stream.
+We streamed these programs on Hulu, Peacock, Max and other outlets, so we were spared commercials, but wished this needless repetition were edited out of programs once they became available to stream.
 We don't need to hear "She was loved by everyone" more than once.

-ANOTHER REASON I watch is because most cases take place in small towns previously unknown to me.
+ANOTHER REASON I watched is because most cases take place in small towns previously unknown to me.
 I enjoy learning about these places, though most programs ignore history in favor of tiresome clichés.

 The murder occurs in a town that is: